 In addition to providing Self Learning Material, students are offered 60 contact hours each semester, conducted over 10 days during the weekend.
-Classes are taken using audio visual aids, and students are encouraged to use web resources.
-A repertoire of audio/video lectures are being prepared, which will be made available to the learners on an experimental basis from this academic year onwards.
+Classes are taken using audio visual aids, and students are encouraged to use authentic web resources from genuine sites.